timkley/tim-kleyersburg.de/src/content/articles/unifi-network-for-homeoffice/index.md

 You could adopt your access points with the [UniFi Network Mobile app](https://www.ui.com/download-software/) available for iPhone and Android if you have a controller in the same network as your access points.
 But this doesn't work with a remote controller.

 UniFi access points use a so called "inform URL" to announce their presence to nearby controllers.
-A remote controller isn't nearby so you'll have to manually set the inform URL for your access points.
+A remote controller isn't nearby, so you'll have to manually set the inform URL for your access points.

 I found a great solution in this blog post: [How to adopt a UniFi AP with a remote controller](https://blog.ktz.me/how-to-adopt-a-unifi-ap-with-a-remote-controller/)